 From the walking dead to living for Christ: developing a new mindset for church community

-Coursework may be completed on a part-time or full-time basis, but most students will enter the program on a part-time basis.
+Coursework will be completed on a part-time basis.
 Part-time students can expect to complete the program in three years.
 All students must complete the program in no more than five years.

 To keep the variety of online courses fresh and provide Doctor of Ministry students with access to the widest possible variety of faculty members, the selection of courses will change from semester to semester.
 Course titles include: